 To rename a paired phone:

+Press and release the HFL Talk

+button before a command.

 - 1. Say "Phone setup."

 - 2. Say "Edit" after the prompts.

 - 3. If there is more than one phone paired to the system, HFL will ask you which phone's name you want to change.
 Follow the HFL prompts and rename the phone.